-Under the supervision of and with the participation of Tronox's management, including our CEO and CFO, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) (the "Exchange Act"), as of December 31, 2019, the end of the period covered by this report.
-Based on that evaluation, our CEO and CFO have concluded that the Company's disclosure controls and procedures were effective as of that date.
-Tronox's disclosure controls and procedures are designed to ensure that information required to be disclosed by Tronox in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Commission's rules and forms, and that such information is accumulated and communicated to Tronox's management, including Tronox's CEO and CFO, or other person performing similar functions, as approriate to allow timely decisions regarding required disclosure.
+Under the supervision of and with the participation of Tronox's management, including our interim Co-CEOs and CFO, we evaluated the effectiveness of the design and operation of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended) (the "Exchange Act"), as of December 31, 2020, the end of the period covered by this report.
+Based on that evaluation, our interim co-CEOs and CFO have concluded that the Company's disclosure controls and procedures were effective as of that date.
+Tronox's disclosure controls and procedures are designed to ensure that information required to be disclosed by Tronox in the reports that it files or submits under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the Commission's rules and forms, and that such information is accumulated and communicated to Tronox's management, including Tronox's interim co-CEOs and CFO, or other person performing similar functions, as appropriate to allow timely decisions regarding required disclosure.